HSB colour values (codes) are numeric triplets used in software applications and programming to identify different colours.

 - A numeric triplet is a code containing three parameters that refer to the hue, saturation, and brightness of a colour.

-- The values assigned to each of these three parameters can be used to define millions of different colours.
+- The values assigned to the three parameters can be used to define millions of different colours.

-- In Adobe Illustrator CC, the HSB colour model is implemented as follows:
+- Typically, the HSB colour model is implemented as follows:

 - Hue is represented in degrees from 0 to 360, corresponding to locations on the circumference of a colour wheel.